algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 - Music : Give the possibility to put on/off the music of the game.
 - Sound effect : Give the possibility to put on/off the sound effect of the game.
 - Character : Give the possibility to select one of the available skin implemented in the game.
+- Keybind : Give the possibility to configure the keybinds as the player want.

 ## Use Cases